 - Stop buying from retailers that charge convenience fees.
 You can always “shop with your feet” by taking your business elsewhere.

-Credit card surcharges generally aren’t a big problem in the United States, but they’ve become a significant issue in other countries.
-Australia passed tough laws against surcharges, for instance, and in July 2017 the UK banned surcharges outright.
+While credit card surcharges generally aren’t a big problem in the United States, they’ve become a significant issue in other countries.
+In the end, awareness and careful spending may be your best defense against these fees.

 Ask an Expert